-A thermo circuit breaker is incorporated in the lighting switch assembly, to protect wiring from damage due to short circuits in any lighting circuit controlled by the switch.
+A thermo circuit breaker is incorporated in the lighting switch assembly, to protect wiring from damage due to short circuits in the headlight and front parking light circuits only.

 The thermo circuit breaker consists of a bimetal blade and set of contact points connected in series with the lighting circuits.
 An abnormal flow of current through the circuit breaker, such as would be caused by a short circuit in a lighting circuit, heats the bi-metal blade sufficiently to separate the points and cause them to vibrate.
 The vibrating blade alternately opens and closes the circuit, thus reducing the flow of current and protecting the wiring against overheating and burning.
 The flickering light produced by the vibrating circuit breaker serves as a warning to the operator of vehicle that a short circuit exists.